Fernando Meira: Early career and Benfica

-Stuttgart
+VfB Stuttgart

-In January 2002, Meira signed for VfB Stuttgart in Germany for €7.5 million– it was the Bundesliga club's record transfer fee until July 2007, when they signed Ciprian Marica from FC Shakhtar Donetsk for €8 million, and general manager Rolf Rüssmann described the player as a "trophy" signing, showing great ambitions for the future.
+In January 2002, Meira signed for VfB Stuttgart in Germany for €7.5 million; it was the Bundesliga club's record transfer fee until July 2007, when they signed Ciprian Marica from FC Shakhtar Donetsk for €8 million, and general manager Rolf Rüssmann described the player as a "trophy" signing, showing great ambitions for the future.
 He made his league debut on the 26th in a 3–0 home win against Hamburger SV, playing the entire game as a stopper.

-OMeira scored his first goal for Stuttgart on 23 February 2002, in a 1–1 draw at FC Hansa Rostock where he also conceded a penalty which resulted in the opponents' goal.
+Meira scored his first goal for Stuttgart on 23 February 2002, in a 1–1 draw at FC Hansa Rostock where he also conceded a penalty which resulted in the opponents' goal.
 His second came on 7 April in a 2–0 away victory over SC Freiburg, and he finished his first year with 14 league appearances to help his side finish in eighth position.

-In the 2002–03 campaign, Felix Magath fielded Meira in 31 league games, and only a suspension prevented him from taking part in all 34 fixtures as they finished second behind FC Bayern Munich to achieve qualification honours to the UEFA Champions League.
-He missed two UEFA Cup matches, including the home win against Celtic in the round of 16's second leg, and found the net in the second round's 2–0 home defeat of Ferencvárosi TC.
+In the 2002–03 campaign, Felix Magath fielded Meira in 31 league games, only a suspension preventing him from taking part in all the fixtures as they finished second behind FC Bayern Munich to achieve qualification for the UEFA Champions League.
+He missed two UEFA Cup matches, including the home win against Celtic in the round of 16 second leg, and found the net in the second round's 2–0 home defeat of Ferencvárosi TC.

-For the 2006–07, Meira was named captain by manager Armin Veh, making him the first Portuguese ever to achieve that feat in the Bundesliga.
-He appeared in 20 matches and added three goals as the Baden-Württemberg club was crowned national champions for the first in 15 years, adding four in a runner-up run in the DFB-Pokal.
+For 2006–07, Meira was named captain by manager Armin Veh, making him the first Portuguese ever to achieve that feat in the Bundesliga.
+He appeared in 20 games and added three goals as the Baden-Württemberg club was crowned national champions for the first in 15 years, adding four in a runner-up run in the DFB-Pokal.

 Over a six-and-a-half-year spell, Meira made 230 competitive appearances and scored 13 goals.
 He left the Gottlieb-Daimler-Stadion in summer 2008, aged 30.

 Galatasaray

 On 20 July 2008, at the end of the 2007–08 season, Stuttgart stripped Meira of the captaincy and announced their intention to sell the player.
 Two days later, he agreed to a four-year deal at Galatasaray SK for €4.5 million.

-Meira made his official team debut in the season's Turkish Super Cup, a 2–1 win against Kayserispor, but left Turkey at the end of the campaign, with his team only ranking in fifth position in the Süper Lig.
+Meira made his official team debut in the Turkish Super Cup, a 2–1 win against Kayserispor, but left Turkey at the end of the campaign, with his team only ranking fifth in the Süper Lig.

 Zenit

 In mid-March 2009, after reported interest from FC Zenit Saint Petersburg as the player grew unsettled in Istanbul, Meira signed for the Russian club for €4.5 million, being awarded the number 3 shirt previously worn by Martin Škrtel.

 He made his Russian Premier League debut on 15 March 2009, starting in a 1–1 away draw with FC Spartak Moscow.
-On 5 April he netted his first goal for his new team, in a 3–0 victory at FC Tom Tomsk.
+On 5 April he scored his first goal for his new team, in a 3–0 victory at FC Tom Tomsk.